cape-sh/katacoda-scenarios/tryCAPE/install-cape/finish.md

-You have successfully completed course.
+Woohoo!
+You have successfully completed the CAPE introduction tutorial.
+To start using CAPE for your projects, visit https://github.com/cape-sh/cape or https://cape.sh.
+CAPE is available through all your favorite platforms including Docker Hub, OperatorHub, Ansible and Helm